JosethSC/panda-drops/README.md

 # panda-drops
-A repository of my first video game Panda Drops.
+A repository of my video game Panda Drops.